Boondocking Site Review – Rockhouse Canyon Road, Clark Dry Lake, Borrego Springs, CA

 How We Found It: This is a fairly well-known boondocking spot in the area.
 We first discovered it when we met a guy who was staying there our very first year in the area.
 The RV forums also talk about it, as do other bloggers.
 Much of this area is still private land so there is no “official” info on the place, but it’s a well-known/well-used location.

 Nearest Dump/Water: Nearest dump at Borrego Palm Canyon campground inside Anza Borrego State Park ($8 fee).
-If you’re headed east there is also a dump at the ARCO station ($8 fee) at the corner of S22 and Hwy 86 by the Salton Sea.
+If you’re headed east there is also a dump at the ARCO station ($8 fee or free with gas/diesel fill up) at the corner of S22 and Hwy 86 by the Salton Sea.

 - Access – 4.5/5 Very easy access for any sized-rig here although as usual a little extra effort is needed to access the best spots.